williamhullender/azure-network-protocols/README.md

 </p>
 <br />

-Now we can observe DHCP traffic.
+Now we can observe DHCP (Dynamic Host Configuration Protocol) traffic.
 In Wireshark filter only for dhcp.

 </p>
 <br />